peter-reinholdt/propertyfit/README.md

 List of amino acid namings.
 Names from Charmm, Amber and Gromos should also work.
 If the name of an amino acid is longer than four characters, then "C", "N", "c", "n", "A" or "B" cannot be put in front.
-Atom names from these force fields should also be fine.
+Atom type names from these force fields should also be fine.

 ### Terminals